mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ### Routes

-A [route](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-route-matching?pivots=front-door-standard-premium) maps your domains and matching URL path patterns to a specific origin group.
+A [route](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-route-matching?pivots=front-door-standard-premium) maps my domains and matching URL path patterns to a specific origin group.
 [Learn more](https://learn.microsoft.com/en-us/azure/frontdoor/how-to-configure-endpoints)

-We need to have at least one configured route in order for traffic to route between our domains.
+I need to have at least one configured route in order for traffic to route between my domains.

 Endpoint hostname is a DNS name that helps prevent subdomain takeover.
-This name is used to access your resources through your Azure Front Door profile.
+This name is used to access my resources through my Azure Front Door profile.

 The endpoint name specifies a desired subdomain on Front Door's default domain (i.e. .z01.azurefd.net) to route traffic from that host via Front Door.